-Researchers in this division of WRRC will examine the social and economic issues relating to water and other resources in the state and the greater region.
+Researchers in this division of WRRC will examine the social and economic issues relating to water and watershed scale issues in the state and the greater region.
 Hawaii faces pressing social issues relating to increasingly scarce water resources and the allocation thereof.
 This is a politically highly-charged issue in parts of the state.
 With increased development pressure, there has been a corresponding backlash and the debate often centers around the scarcity of water.
 The East Maui area provides a case in point.
-Research into the human dimensions of water in Hawaii and the region will be an important area of focus for the Center.
+Research into the public perceptions and human dimensions of water in Hawaii and the Pacific region will be an important area of focus for the Center.